bitcoin-core/HWI/docs/examples.md

 ## Useful xpubs to extract

-Starting from version 0.17, It is possible to to retrieve the Unspent transaction outputs relevant for a set of [Output Descriptors][1] From Bitcoin Core with the `scantxoutset` funcion.
+Starting from version Bitcoin Core v.0.17, It is possible to to retrieve the Unspent transaction outputs relevant for a set of [Output Descriptors][1] From Bitcoin Core with the `scantxoutset` funcion.

-To retrieve the outputs relevant for a specific Hardware wallet it is necssary:
+To retrieve the outputs relevant for a specific hardware wallet it is
+necessary:

-1. to derive the xpub of the hardware wallet until the last hardened level with HWI (because the privatkey is required)
+1. to derive the xpub of the hardware wallet until the last hardened level with HWI (because the private key is required)
 2. To use the obtained xpub to compose the output descriptor

 These are some schemas used in hardware wallets, with the data necessary to build the appropriate output descriptor:

 | Used schema | hardened path | further derivation | Otput type |
 |-------------| ------------- | -------------------|------------|